adopted-ember-addons/ember-data-factory-guy/README.md

 ### Acceptance Tests

+- For using new style of ember-qunit with ```setupApplicationTest``` check [user-view-test.js:](https://github.com/danielspaniel/ember-data-factory-guy/blob/master/tests/acceptance/user-view-test.js)

 ##### Using mock methods

 - Uses pretender
   - for mocking the ajax calls made by ember-data
-  - this library is installed with FactoryGuy
+  - pretender library is installed with FactoryGuy
 - http GET mocks
   - [mockFindRecord](#mockfindrecord)
   - [mockFindAll](#mockfindall)